-1 would be entitled to vote.
-Absentee voting shall be in the same manner 2 as provided in this Article.
-The chief custodian or superintendent of the 3 institution or other place of confinement shall certify that the applicant 4 is not a felon, and the certification shall be as prescribed by the State 5 Board of Elections.
-The State Board of Elections is authorized to 6 prescribe procedures to carry out the intent and purpose of this 7 subsection; 8 (4) He-The voter is an employee of the county board of elections or a 9 precinct official or ballot counter, in another precinct and his the voter's 10 assigned duties on the day of the election will cause him-the voter to be 11 unable to be present at the voting place to vote in person and provided 12 such employee has his the application witnessed by the chairman of the 13 county board of elections."

-Sec.
-6. This act is effective upon ratification.
+1 (2) He The voter is unable to be present at the voting place to vote in person 2 on the day of the specified election in which he desires to vote because 3 of his sickness or other physical disability; or 4 (3) He-The voter is incarcerated, whether in his county of residence or 5 elsewhere, shall be entitled to vote by absentee ballot in the county of 6 his residence in any election, specified herein, in which he otherwise 7 would be entitled to vote.
+Absentee voting shall be in the same manner 8 as provided in this Article.
+The chief custodian or superintendent of the 9 institution or other place of confinement shall certify that the applicant 10 is not a felon, and the certification shall be as prescribed by the State 11 Board of Elections.
+The State Board of Elections is authorized to 12 prescribe procedures to carry out the intent and purpose of this 13 subsection; 14 (4) He-The voter is an employee of the county board of elections or a 15 precinct official, observer, or ballot counter, in another precinct and his 16 the voter's assigned duties on the day of the election will cause him the 17 voter to be unable to be present at the voting place to vote in person and 18 provided such employee has his the application witnessed by the 19 chairman of the county board of elections."
+20 Sec.
+6 b.
+This act is effective upon ratification.